What is a hysterectomy?

 If you have not yet reached menopause, having a hysterectomy means you will no longer have a period.
 You will also not be able to get pregnant.

-What are the risks for a hysterectomy?
+What are the risks of a hysterectomy?

 Some possible complications include: